 Because the experience in England ends at the start of Loyola’s Spring Break Week, students have the choice to remain in Europe and travel for one week before returning to Chicago.
 Students can also choose to spend an additional week in England, enjoying further exploration of Guildford, the surrounding countryside, and, of course, London.
 The experience provides students with the opportunity to become better acquainted with the people, culture, and health system of the England.

 Students who participate in this course are able to experience the British health care delivery system, to gain an understanding of international health-care issues, and to develop international friendships that often endure long beyond their coursework at Loyola.
 For more information, please e-mail Dr. Patricia Stapleton at firstname.lastname@example.org .

 Lourdes, France became famous in the 1850s after 14-year-old Bernadette Soubirous witnessed apparitions of the Virgin Mary.
 The vision instructed her to build a sanctuary and spread the word of the healing powers of the spring waters.
 Since then, as many as five million people pilgrimage to Lourdes every year to bathe in the spring waters.
 Lourdes is today one of the largest Catholic shrines in the world

 This service immersion (no credit) provides a sophomore, junior or senior nursing student with the opportunity to serve the sick from around the world who come to Lourdes to participate in the religious ritual of bathing in the healing waters of Lourdes.
 The focus of this service immersion is spiritual care.

 Ten students and one student leader are chosen each year to participate in this unique service opportunity for nursing students.
-An orientation session is held in October with interviews and acceptance for participation in the service immersion by December.
+An information session is held in October with interviews and acceptance for participation in the service immersion by December.
 Four preparation sessions are held during spring of the following year with the service immersion occurring in middle to the end of May.
 For more information please email Dr. P. Ann Solari-Twadell at email@example.com.